Did Loki fake his death? How did Loki take the throne? Loki as king?! Where’s Odin now? And what happened to to Heimdall?

 It really was quite fortunate for Loki that Odin sent out that guard to find out what became of his son/s, because it gave the trickster a perfect opportunity to [probably] murder the guard, take on his form, then return to Odin under the guise of Loki-posing-as-guard, and deliver the Allfather news of his own death.

 In this scene they were alone, but something occurred for Loki to take Odin’s place shortly after this.
 Which leads to the next question of…

 What happened to Odin?

-That above-mentioned scene was the last we saw of Odin.
+That above-mentioned scene was the last we saw of the Allfather.
 What happened next took place off-screen, leaving his fate open to good old fandom speculation.

-Given that there were *Clues that Odin was due to nod off one way or another throughout the movie, my guess is that the old fella fell into a Convenient Odinsleep after receiving the news of Loki’s death, and then Loki-posing-ass-guard casually helped himself to the throne.
+Given that there were clues that Odin was due to nod off one way or another throughout the movie, my guess is that the old fella fell into a Convenient Odinsleep after receiving the news of Loki’s death, thus allowing Loki-posing-as-guard the opportunity to casually helped himself to the throne.
 I mean, someone had to do it, right?

 The more plausible answer (imo) as to what’s happened to Odin, is that he collapsed by natural causes.
 Perhaps Loki dropped the guard facade and yelled at him again?

 Why a Convenient Odinsleep is more plausible than murder:

 The news of Loki’s death followed right on the heels of Frigga’s death, Thor’s rebellion, the attack upon Asgard, and Malekith’s plan to turn off all the lights.
 That’s a lot for an increasingly-frail ruler to take on board, especially given the stress he had been under from the moment tricksy Loki let a group of Frost Giants into his Vault of Shiny Things back in the first Thor movie.